Pulse - Value Added

 Your CRM admin notes (copy/paste ready)

-Create a validation rule or required-field set on the object where pipeline coverage gaps appears.
-Name the rule with the problem keyword so admins can find it later.
-Add a custom field Exception_Reason__c (or equivalent) for temporary waivers—managers must fill it or the record cannot reach Commit.
-Archive waivers monthly; patterns indicate bad rules, not bad reps.
+Create a validation rule or required-field set on the object where pipeline coverage gaps appears most frequently (typically the opportunity object).
+Name the rule with the problem keyword so any future admin can find it by search.
+Add a custom field called Exception_Reason__c (or your CRM's equivalent) for temporary waivers—managers must fill it with a specific reason, or the record cannot reach Commit stage.
+Archive waivers monthly; if patterns emerge, the rule itself is likely wrong, not the reps.

 When leadership pushes back

-If executives want a faster rollout, show the pilot fill-rate chart and the forecast error before/after.
-Offer parallel rollout only after two clean inspection weeks.
-Buying tools without field discipline repeats pipeline coverage gaps at higher license cost.
+If executives demand a faster rollout, show them the pilot fill-rate chart side by side with the forecast error before and after the pilot.
+Offer a parallel rollout schedule only after two clean inspection weeks with zero exceptions on the primary metric.
+Buying expensive tools without first establishing field discipline simply repeats the same pipeline coverage gaps at a higher license cost.

 Tie to forecasting

-Map each required field to a forecast category rule: if economic buyer role is missing, the deal cannot sit in Best Case.
-Managers downgrade in the same meeting they inspect pipeline coverage gaps—do not allow verbal commits without your CRM evidence.
-Re-run the baseline export after 30 days to prove the fix held.
-Share results with finance and RevOps in the same slide.
+Map each required field to a specific forecast category rule: if the economic buyer role field is empty, the deal cannot sit in Best Case—it must be downgraded to Pipeline or Commit with a note.
+Managers should downgrade deals in the same meeting where they inspect pipeline coverage gaps; do not allow verbal commits without your CRM evidence.
+Re-run the baseline export after 30 days to prove the fix held over time.
+Share the results with finance and RevOps leadership in a single slide that shows before, after, and the trend line.

 Why a Single Coverage Number Fails Both Models